frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ### Encoding

-Frictionless automatically detects encoding of files but sometimes it can be innacurate.
+Frictionless automatically detects encoding of files but sometimes it can be inaccurate.
 It's possible to provide an encoding manually:

 ```python